Eigenspace Visualization

 Students will be able to:

-- Visualize eigenspaces as subspaces (lines or planes) through the origin
+- Visualize eigenspaces as lines through the origin in 2D

 Suggested Activities

-- Predict eigenspaces: Given a diagonal matrix, predict what the eigenspaces will look like
+- Predict eigenspaces: Given a diagonal matrix, predict what directions the eigenvectors will point

-- Orthogonality check: Verify that symmetric matrices have orthogonal eigenspaces
+- Compare symmetric vs. non-symmetric: Note that symmetric matrices always have orthogonal eigenvectors

 Assessment Questions